ryanvmenezes/purrr-unconference/script.md

     ## 11 data/2002.csv
     ## 12 data/2007.csv

-With a combination of `mutate()` and `map()`, we can read in each file and place the entire data frame in the same row as the file name:
+With a combination of `mutate()` and `map()`, we can send the file name to the read function, read in each file and place the entire data frame in the same row as the file name:

 ``` r
 files.read = files %>%